Share the article!

 When does it make sense to sell on retainer?

 Retainer-based pricing is ideal for those who provide ongoing services to clients, such as marketing, design or consulting services.
-It allows you to offer a stable and predictable output to your client, who can also manage the budgets in this regard.
+It allows you to offer a stable and predictable output to your customer, who can also manage budgets accordingly.

-If you have sold more or less the same service to your customer over a period of time, it may also make sense to offer them to buy into a discount card instead.
-You become part of the business in a different way when there is an awareness that the contract runs for half a year or a whole year.
+If you have sold more or less the same service to your customer over a period of time, it may also make sense to offer them to buy into a voucher instead.
+You become part of the business in a different way when there is an awareness that the contract runs for six months or a year.

-If your customer has a vague idea about a project, it may make sense for you to offer a cutting board.
-This gives your customer the opportunity to easily complete a project, even if the need changes slightly along the way.
+If your customer has a vague idea for a project, it may make sense for you to offer a punch card.
+This allows your customer to easily complete a project, even if their needs change slightly along the way.

-When selling yourself on retainer, make sure you communicate clearly and clearly with your customer about the use of your clips.
-If you don't use fancy software, it can be a simple email sent weekly, monthly or every time a clip has been used: “Dear XX.
-I just want to inform you that 40 hours have now been used on the clip card, and there are therefore 160 hours left.”
+When selling yourself on retainer, make sure you communicate clearly with your customer about the usage of your clips.
+If you don't use fancy software, it can be a simple email sent weekly, monthly or every time clips have been used: "Dear XX.
+I just wanted to inform you that 40 hours have now been used on the voucher and therefore there are 160 hours left."

 The golden pricing model

-There are quite naturally a number of different strategies you can use when you choose to offer your expertise to customers.
+Naturally, there are a number of different strategies you can use when you choose to offer your expertise to customers.

-There is no one-size fits all, so it is important to adapt your pricing model to both the project and the customer.
-It can easily become a complicated game, so always make sure to keep it simple.
+There is no one-size fits all, so it's important to adapt your pricing model to both project and customer.
+It can easily get complicated, so always keep it simple.

-Regardless of what you choose, always be clear about what the task includes and what lies beyond and comes with an additional cost.
-Crystal clear communication is the basis for a solid customer relationship.
-Real dad advice, but it works for once.
+Whatever you choose, always be clear about what the job entails and what is above and beyond and comes at an additional cost.
+Crystal clear communication is the foundation of a solid customer relationship.
+It's real dad advice, but it works.

 An easier freelance life with Factofly